-The First Meteor Shower Of 2019 Is Expected To Peak Tonight
+The First Meteor Shower of 2019 Is Expected to Peak Tonight

 Quadrantid showers are special for their fleeting beauty.
 Their prominent position in the sky near the Big Dipper means it's easier to catch, but unlike other famous showers these last only a few hours.
 Those lucky able to spot them can notice fireballs and colorful tails unique to the Quadrantids.

 "A lot of meteor showers last days - the Quadrantids last a few hours," NASA meteor expert Bill Cooke told Space.com.
-"Europe is favored to view the Quadrantids [because] the peak is around 2 GMT, [9 p.m. on Jan.
-3 EST] but viewers in North America might catch a few Quadrantids in the ramp-up to the peak."
+"Europe is favored to view the Quadrantids [because] the peak is around 2 GMT [9 p.m. on Jan.
+3 ET], but viewers in North America might catch a few Quadrantids in the ramp-up to the peak."

 To get the best view you'll need to be in the Northern Hemisphere and avoid as much light pollution as possible.
 Once you're warmly dressed and in the dark, allow for your eyes to adjust.
-The shower should start at 9pm EST towards the tail of the Big Dipper.
+The shower should start at 9 p.m.
+ET towards the tail of the Big Dipper.

 ('You Might Also Like',)